godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 The first line instances the ``Simple_Audio_Player.tscn`` scene and assigns it to a variable, named ``audio_clone``.

-The second line gets the scene root, using one large assumption.
+The second line gets the scene root, and this has a large (though safe) assumption.

 We first get this node's :ref:`SceneTree <class_SceneTree>`, and then access the root node, which in this case is the :ref:`Viewport <class_Viewport>` this entire game is running under.
-Then we get the first child of the :ref:`Viewport <class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or any of the other provided levels.
-We are making a huge assumption that the first child of the root is the root node that our player is under, which could not always be the case.
+Then we get the first child of the :ref:`Viewport <class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or any of the other provided levels. **We are making a huge assumption that the first child of the root node is the root scene that the player is under, which may not always be the case**.

 If this doesn't make sense to you, don't worry too much about it.
-The second line of code only doesn't work reliably if you have multiple scenes loaded as children to the root node at a time, which will rarely happen for most projects.
+The second line of code only does not work reliably if you have multiple scenes loaded as children to the root node at a time, which will rarely happen for most projects and will not be happening in this tutorial series.
 This is only potentially a issue depending on how you handle scene loading.

 The third line adds our newly created ``SimpleAudioPlayer`` scene to be a child of the scene root.
 This works exactly the same as when we are spawning bullets.

-Finally, we call the ``play_sound`` function and pass in the arguments we're given.
+Finally, we call the ``play_sound`` function and pass in the arguments passed in to ``create_sound``.
 This will call ``SimpleAudioPlayer.gd``'s ``play_sound`` function with the passed in arguments.

 _________